-- Skin rashes ranging in severity from mild to toxic epidermal necrolysis (TEN), Stevens-Johnson syndrome and Erythema multiforme have been reported in patients receiving KALETRA or its components lopinavir and/or ritonavir.
+- Skin rashes ranging in severity from mild to toxic epidermal necrolysis (TEN), Stevens-Johnson syndrome, erythema multiforme, urticaria, and angioedema have been reported in patients receiving KALETRA or its components lopinavir and/or ritonavir.
 Patients should be advised to contact their healthcare provider if they develop a rash while taking KALETRA.
 The healthcare provider will determine if treatment should be continued or an alternative antiretroviral regimen used.

 - Patients should be advised that appropriate liver function testing will be conducted prior to initiating and during therapy with KALETRA.
 Pre-existing liver disease including Hepatitis B or C can worsen with use of KALETRA.
 This can be seen as worsening of transaminase elevations or hepatic decompensation.
 Patients should be advised that their liver function tests will need to be monitored closely especially during the first several months of KALETRA treatment and that they should notify their healthcare provider if they develop the signs and symptoms of worsening liver disease including loss of appetite, abdominal pain, jaundice, and itchy skin.

 - New onset of diabetes or exacerbation of pre-existing diabetes mellitus, and hyperglycemia have been reported during KALETRA use.
 Patients should be advised to notify their healthcare provider if they develop the signs and symptoms of diabetes mellitus including frequent urination, excessive thirst, extreme hunger or unusual weight loss and/or an increased blood sugar while on KALETRA as they may require a change in their diabetes treatment or new treatment.